jruxtapose/calculator/README.md

 *   CSS
 *   JavaScript

-## Installation
+## Live Preview

-To view and use the calculator, simply open the `index.html` file in your web browser.
+To view and use the calculator, visit

 ## Usage